Frequently Asked Questions

 How to get going as a hypnobirthing teacher

 After the course you complete an open book assessment.
-This is designed to help you go through the material so you feel confident that you have it at your fingertips when you start to teach.
-We do not expect a dissertation.
+This is designed to help you go through the material, so you feel confident that you have it at your fingertips when you start to teach.

-15. What qualification do I receive from the course?
+14. What qualification do I receive after the course?

-Once we have looked at your assessment, you will receive your KGHypnobirthing Diploma and be entitled to use the letters DipHb(KGH) after your name.
-KGHypnobirthing is widely respected as the leader in the field of hypnobirthing.
+Once we have marked your assessment, you will receive your KGHypnobirthing Diploma and be entitled to use the letters DipHb(KGH) after your name.
+KGHypnobirthing is widely respected as leading the field of hypnobirthing.

-If you need help and advice in any way, just ask.
-We want to support you in being successful, so please make use of our knowledge and experience.
-The facebook groups can be very useful for advice from other teachers too.
+If you would like help and advice, please ask.
+We want to support you in being successful, so make use of our knowledge and experience.
+The Facebook groups can be very useful for advice from other teachers too.